joonan-lab/cwas/docs/quickstart/tutorial.rst

 4. Annotation

+  Annotate the input VCF file with VEP and bed custom annotation algorithm.

   .. code-block:: solidity

     cwas annotation -v INPUT.vcf -o_dir OUTPUT_DIR -n 8

 5. Categorization

+  Categorize variants into groups based on the annotation datasets.
+A single category is a combination of five domains (i.e., variant type, gene biotype, gene list, functional annotation and functional score).
+Details are provided in the :ref:`Overview of annotation datasets <overview>` in :doc:`../dataset/overview_dataset.rst`.

   .. code-block:: solidity

     cwas categorization -i INPUT.annotated.vcf -o_dir OUTPUT_DIR -p 8

 6. Burden test

+  Calculate the burden of each category by comparing the number of variants per case and control.
+Two types of tests are used for p-value calculation: binomial test and permutation test.

   - Binomial test